aymanbest/Arabico/README.md

-`Disclaimer`

-Any legal issues regarding the content on this application should be taken up with the actual file hosts and providers themselves as we are not affiliated with them.

-In case of copyright infringement, please directly contact the responsible parties or the streaming websites.

-The app is purely for educational and personal use.
+## Disclaimer

+Please read the following carefully:

-CloudStream 3 does not host any content on the app, and has no control over what media is put up or taken down.
-CloudStream 3 functions like any other search engine, such as Google.
-CloudStream 3 does not host, upload or manage any videos, films or content.
-It simply crawls, aggregates and displayes links in a convenient, user-friendly interface.
+- **Content Responsibility**: CloudStream 3, along with its extension, does not host or upload any content.
+We simply aggregate links that are publicly accessible on third-party websites.
+We have no control over what media is made available or removed.
+The app and extension function similarly to search engines like Google, providing links in a user-friendly interface.

-It merely scrapes 3rd-party websites that are publicly accessable via any regular web browser.
-It is the responsibility of user to avoid any actions that might violate the laws governing his/her locality.
-Use CloudStream 3 at your own risk.
+- **Legal Concerns**: Any legal issues regarding the content available through this application or its extension should be addressed directly with the file hosts and providers.
+CloudStream 3 is not affiliated with them.
+In case of copyright infringement, please contact the responsible parties or streaming websites directly.

+- **Usage**: This app and its extension are intended solely for educational and personal use.
+Users are responsible for adhering to the laws governing their locality.
+By using CloudStream 3, you accept full responsibility for your actions.

+- **Risks**: Use CloudStream 3 and its extension at your own risk.
+We are not liable for any legal consequences that may arise from the use of this application or its extension.

+Thank you for using CloudStream 3 and its extension responsibly.